apache/openwhisk/docs/actions-actionloop.md

 - editing the `compile` script to compile your action in your target language.
 - writing the mandatory tests for your target language, by adapting the `ActionLoopPythonBasicTests.scala` file.

-As a starting language, we chose Python since it is one of the more human-readable languages (can treated almost as `pseudo-code`).
-Do not worry, you  should only need just enough Python knowledge to be able to rewrite `launcher.py` in your target language and to edit the `compile` script. for your target language.
+As a starting language, we chose Python since it is one of the more human-readable languages (can be  treated as `pseudo-code`).
+Do not worry, you should only need just enough Python knowledge to be able to rewrite `launcher.py` and edit the `compile` script for your target language.

-Finally, you will need to update  `ActionLoopPythonBasicTests.scala` test file which, although written in the Scala langauge, only serves as a wrapper that you will use to embed your target langauge tests into.
+Finally, you will need to update the `ActionLoopPythonBasicTests.scala` test file which, although written in the Scala langauge, only serves as a wrapper that you will use to embed your target language tests into.

 ## Notation